Last updated:

 Boot Composition

 I can say that IntelliKnit is elastic on the tongue and significantly less stretchy for the rest of the upper.
-Given the formation of the Exomesh overlay, most of the knit above the boot is exposed.
-Now to the touch, I feel that IntelliKnit is more dense than the proprietary knit of the leading brands.
+However, across the entirety of the material, I think it just has that rich and plush composition compared to other knit materials in the football boot market.
+I feel that IntelliKnit is more dense than the proprietary knit of the leading brands.
 If you like a knitted football boot t offer more richness as far as the material goes, I’m pretty sure you’re going to feel at home with Shadow Elite.

 Carbon Fibre Soleplate and the Blades

 UA might have scored points on nostalgia by bringing back carbon fibre as a soleplate material, but it will only be a hit if it performs well.
 And perform well it does!
 It ticks all the boxes of my checklist for great soleplate attributes.
 Stable yet torsionally movable?
 Check.
 Functional forefoot flex?
 Check.
 Responsive snapback?
-100%!
-Other people might automatically think of speed when having a snappy tooling.
-My thoughts though include visualising the bounce that the snap gives when your duelling with someone for that header, or when you’re doing that acrobatic save as a goal keeper.
+Check!
+But I do need to caution.
+You might be more impressed with the Puma Ultra 5 Carbon if you’re priority is having the greatest snapback from a carbon-based soleplate, as the forefoot flex of this carbon-fibre soleplate somehow falls on the flexible side.

 Fit and Feel